George Edward Cates

-Cates was born on 9 May 1892 to George and Alice Ann Cates, of Wimbledon, London.
+Cates was born on 9 May 1892 to George and Alice Ann Cates, of Wimbledon, London, the seventh of nine children.
 After attending Rutlish School in Merton, he worked as a clerk for an insurance company.

-In December 1914, after the outbreak of the First World War, he joined the 28th London Regiment (Artists’ Rifles), and went to France in August 1915.
+In December 1914, four months after the outbreak of the First World War, he joined the 28th London Regiment (Artists’ Rifles), and went to France in August 1915.
 He was later commissioned second lieutenant.

-He was a 24 years old second lieutenant in the 2nd Battalion, The Rifle Brigade (Prince Consort's Own), British Army, during the First World War, and was awarded the VC for his actions on 8 March 1917 at Bouchavesnes, France.
+He was a 24 years old second lieutenant in the 2nd Battalion, Rifle Brigade (The Prince Consort's Own), British Army, during the First World War, and was awarded the VC for his actions on 8 March 1917 at Bouchavesnes, France.